GCC/OIT - Software Request SLA

 MCCCD DO Legal Review (Contract Lifecycle Management - CLM)(Timeline 3-4 weeks )

-Based on PSQS, if Q1-Q3 are answered yes, we will also review the privacy policy and determine if their standard terms are sufficient for what data will be shared/accessed; if they are not, we will send the vendor a copy of our Data Confidentiality and Security Addendum to review and sign (this may incur additional review time)
+• Based on PSQ, if Q1-Q3 are answered yes, we will also review the privacy policy and determine if their standard terms are sufficient for what data will be shared/accessed; if they are not, we will send the vendor a copy of our Data Confidentiality and Security Addendum to review and sign (this may incur additional review time)

-Please note that some agreements are being held up not by Legal/PS review but by the College not launching the workflow as soon as a contract is entered in CLM.
+• Please note that some agreements are being held up not by Legal/PS review but by the College not launching the workflow as soon as a contract is entered in CLM.
 Legal can't start until the College approves the workflow.
 Additionally, if counterparty (vendor) signatures are required, this can extend the approval time.

 GCC Fiscal Check List - In Process Purchasing (Timeline 3-4 weeks pending workload)